 Here are all the other filing costs of incorporating an LLC in Arizona.

-Any name that a firm uses that isn't its legal name is referred to as a Doing Business As (DBA) or a trade name.
-You will need to submit a trade name application, which costs $10, to the Arizona Secretary of State website.
+Any name that a firm uses that isn't its registered name is referred to as a Doing Business As (DBA) or a trade name.

 Before submitting your papers, check the Arizona Secretary of State's website to determine if your trade name is already registered by someone else.